CAN-AM X3 TURBO R

-There was apparently no urgency to improve the X3’s intercooled turbo three-cylinder engine.
-At 172 horses it maintains a small but real margin over the competition, and that’s especially true at high rpm.
+There was apparently no urgency to improve the X3’s inter-cooled turbo three-cylinder engine.
+At 172 horses it maintains a small but real margin over the competition.
+That’s especially true at high rpm.
 Polaris’ turbo has more bottom so it is easier to steer with the throttle at slower speeds and in tight conditions, but once the engine starts to sing the X3 feels free and unfettered.
 It never seems to flatten off and run out of breath.

 ONE MORE CHANGE

 Arguably the biggest change for 2019 is that this pinnacle of Can-Am performance has competition.
 It can no longer sit comfortably at the top of the heap.
 It must go toe-to-toe with the Polaris Turbo S in a motorized version of King of the Hill.
 This isn’t a head-to-head shootout, but we must consider the fact that the RZR S is a formidable competitor in the 72-inch-wide category.

 We’ve said before that no other sport UTV looks so much like an off-road race car.
 And in the third year of production, the X3 has proven worthy of the look.
 From the desert of the Western states, Baja, and international rally competition, the X3 has proven a winner.
 Naturally, for these sorts of wide-open racecourses, the best starting point for a racer is the 72-inch X rs.